Hongkiseong/Hongkiseong.github.io/index.md

 ## About me
 ___
-I am currently pursuing a Ph.D. program at the [VLLAB](https://vllab.cau.ac.kr/) of Chung-Ang University's AI Graduate School, under the guidance of Professor [Eunwoo Kim](https://vllab.cau.ac.kr/members/professor/).
-My research interests lie in the fields of deep learning and computer vision.
-Specifically, I have a strong interest in multi-task learning, continual learning, machine unlearning, domain adaptation, and their applications.<br>
+I am currently pursuing a Ph.D. at the Vision & Learning Lab ([VLLAB(https://vllab.cau.ac.kr/)]), AI Graduate School, Chung-Ang University, under the supervision of Professor [Eunwoo Kim](https://vllab.cau.ac.kr/members/professor/).
+My research interests include deep learning and computer vision, with a particular focus on continual learning and machine unlearning.

-I am actively engaged in research within these areas and actively seeking opportunities to collaborate with individuals who share similar research interests, beyond the confines of these fields.
-If there are any possibilities for collaboration, please do not hesitate to contact me at any time.
+I am interested in collaborating with researchers who share related interests, including those working in adjacent areas.
+If you are interested in potential collaboration, please feel free to contact me.

 ## Contact me
 ___